jchitpin/RECAP/README.md

 1. RECAP_Re-Mix.sh
 1. RECAP.pl

 Both scripts should be runnable on any system with Bash and Perl installed.
-Only one external CPAN module is required.
-To install it:
+Several CPAN modules are required.
+To install them:
 * cpan
 * install List::BinarySearch
+* install List::Util
+* install List::Utils

 ## Usage